-Thus, unless the terms of the instrument creating the power manifest a contrary intent, the holder of a nongeneral power has the authority to exercise the power by an appointment in trust.
+Thus, unless the terms of the instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power has the authority to exercise the power by an appointment in trust.
 In order to manifest a contrary intent, the terms of the instrument creating the power must specifically prohibit an appointment in trust.
-So, for example, a power to appoint "to" the power holder's descendants includes the authority to appoint in trust for the benefit of one or more of those descendants.
+So, for example, a power to appoint "to" the powerholder's descendants includes the authority to appoint in trust for the benefit of one or more of those descendants.

-Similarly, unless the terms of the instrument creating the power manifest a contrary intent, the holder of a nongeneral power has the authority to exercise the power by creating a general or nongeneral power in a permissible appointee.
+Similarly, unless the terms of the instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power has the authority to exercise the power by creating a general or nongeneral power in a permissible appointee.
 The rationale for this rule is a straightforward application of the maxim that the greater includes the lesser.
-A holder of a nongeneral power may appoint outright to a permissible appointee, so the holder may instead create in a permissible appointee a general power or a nongeneral power.
-If the holder does the latter-creates a new nongeneral power in a permissible appointee-the permissible appointees of the second power may be broader than the permissible appointees of the first power.
-For example, the holder of a nongeneral power to appoint among the donor's "descendants" may exercise the power by creating a nongeneral power in the donor's child to appoint to anyone in the world except the donor's child, the estate of the donor's child, or the creditors of either.
+A powerholder of a nongeneral power may appoint outright to a permissible appointee, so the powerholder may instead create in a permissible appointee a general power or a nongeneral power.
+If the powerholder does the latter-creates a new nongeneral power in a permissible appointee-the permissible appointees of the second power may be broader than the permissible appointees of the first power.
+For example, the powerholder of a nongeneral power to appoint among the donor's "descendants" may exercise the power by creating a nongeneral power in the donor's child to appoint to anyone in the world except the donor's child, the estate of the donor's child, or the creditors of either.
 Of course, these are default rules that apply unless the donor manifests a contrary intent.
 But in order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of new powers.
-Language merely conferring the power of appointment on the power holder does not suffice.
+Language merely conferring the power of appointment on the powerholder does not suffice.

-And finally, unless the terms of the donor's instrument creating the power manifest a contrary intent, the holder of a nongeneral power may exercise the power by creating a new nongeneral power in any individual to appoint to some or all of the permissible appointees of the original nongeneral power.
+And finally, unless the terms of the donor's instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power may exercise the power by creating a new nongeneral power in any individual to appoint to some or all of the permissible appointees of the original nongeneral power.
 In order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of such powers.
-Language merely conferring the power of appointment on the power holder does not suffice.
+Language merely conferring the power of appointment on the powerholder does not suffice.

-With one exception, the rules of this Section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 19.13 and 19.14 and the accompanying Commentary.
-The exception is that the Restatement does not allow a holder of a nongeneral power to create a new nongeneral power in a permissible appointee if the permissible appointees of the new power are broader than the permissible appointees of the original power.
+on, Restatement Third of Property: Wills and Other Donative Transfers §§ 19.13 and 19.14 and the accompanying Commentary.
+The exception is that the Restatement allows a powerholder of a nongeneral power to create a new nongeneral power in a permissible appointee only if the permissible appointees of the new power are permissible appointees of the original power.
 See Restatement Third of Property: Wills and Other Donative Transfers § 19.14 and id., Comment g(3).
+The drafting committee considered this limitation but rejected it as unsound for the following reason.
+The powerholder could have given the permissible appointee the property outright or a general power.
+Therefore, because the greater includes the lesser, the powerholder should be able to give the permissible appointee a broad nongeneral power.